getodk/web-forms/packages/scenario/README.md

    - … with companion and/or alternate tests, either demonstrating the nature of current known failures; adding supplemental context; or exercising meaningful test cases against a different abstraction level (e.g. apparent unit tests adapted to be `Scenario`-based integration tests).

-2. Explicitly marked as `todo`, where some tests or suites were considered pertinent but there is some other prerequisite work necessary to complete porting them.
+2. Explicitly marked as `todo`, where some tests or suites were considered pertinent, but there is some other prerequisite work necessary to complete porting them.

 3. Explicitly marked `skip`, where some noteworthy tests were deemed either impertinent or of unclear future pertinence.